 According Dr. Melinda Beck an important aspect of viral mutation is the generation of free radicals and oxidative stress which might allow the virus optimal conditions in which to mutate.

-For example, Vitamin C enhances white blood cell function and production while reducing the damage caused by free radicals.
+For instance, Vitamin C enhances white blood cell function and production while reducing the damage caused by free radicals.
 It is useful in the prevention of secondary pneumonia, while its deficiency has been associated with lung complications from viral infection.

 We talk about oxidative stress support in detail in item 5.